mcollina/blueslider/README.md

 Usage
 -----

-Launch:
+1. Launch: `$ blueslider`
+2. If your SensorTag is not automatically found, press the side button.
+3. Your SensorTag is discovered.
+4. Press the right and/or left button to turn your slides!
+5. Have fun :)

+### Example Output

 ```
-$ blueslider
+$ node index.js
+  blue searching for a sensor tag +0ms
+  blue discovered +68ms fb94b8dde3ab42d590f32f58d6fab5dc
+  blue connected +552ms
+  blue discovered all characteristics +20ms
+  blue notify correctly setted up +288ms
+  blue right pressed +1s
+  blue left pressed +742ms
+  blue right pressed +822ms
 ```

-And press the right and/or left button to turn your slides!
+Sometimes the discovery gets stuck before the 'notify correctly setted up' message.
+In that case, kill and restart.

 License
 -------